cybererik/KQL-with-Azure-Activity-Logs/README.md

 ## 📊 Query #1 Results: Detecting Successful DELETE Operations
 The results reveal that several callers successfully deleted resources, with the number of deletion records surpassing the set threshold (1).
-To narrow down our investigation, we decided to focus on the specific caller (me): `9e3afd45a84b1308bbb838fd9c02c6d0b48a98d1174e99cdf13c93b73849528d@lognpacific.com`.
+To narrow down our investigation, we decided to focus on the specific caller: `9e3afd45a84b1308bbb838fd9c02c6d0b48a98d1174e99cdf13c93b73849528d@lognpacific.com`.

 Based on the data, identified by their caller.
 The query filters for successful "DELETE" operations within the last 2 hours, grouping by the caller and resource group, and flags any activity exceeding the defined threshold.